14 Tips Survival Tips

 - Become A Great Storyteller: Winning payroll salespeople tell great stories…stories of how their product or service helped other businesses solve a problem and questions on the things that are important to a prospect.

-- Deliver Every Proposal In Person: When giving a proposal for what you are selling, provide a prospect a minimum of two options either in person or via a screen share program.
-Please do not send them the proposal and wait for their response.
-By the way, if the person isn’t “engaged in what you are selling,” the odds of them buying from you is relatively slim.
+- Deliver Every Proposal In-Person/Zoom: When giving a proposal for what you are selling, provide a prospect with a minimum of two options, either in person or via a screen share program.
+You significantly reduce your odds of closing a proposal if you e-mail it to a prospect and wait for their response.

 - Don’t Be Pushy: Focus on getting to know a prospect’s business and not on being their buddy.
 Although a proactive follow-up process is good, and it shows you have an interest in earning their business, don’t make your approach too aggressive as it will do more harm than good.